-In the Old Testament covenant procedure required blood: An animal was slaughtered to testify to the fact that we, after our death cannot change our will and testament.
+In the Old Testament covenant, the procedure required blood: An animal was slaughtered to testify to the fact that we, after our death cannot change our will and testament.
 The emphasis is on: CANNOT!
 It is impossible to separate!

-We may not feel “one” most of the time, yet like two containers of diverse sand mixed together, it is impossible to completely separate the two substances again.
+We may not feel “one” most of the time, yet like two containers of different kinds of sand mixed together, it is impossible to completely separate the two substances again.
 This oneness occurs and develops like a new tree planted, it grows and matures over time, become stronger and more evident.

 You and your partner are more “one” than you may think.

 Let’s look at some research being done over the last two decades on synergy and harmony in a long-term relationship.

 Oneness instituted with first intercourse.